calvin-mcd/QAZISOKLEWTFBBQ/README.md

 _obabo is working on a custom case for this pcb.
 The pcb itself is meant to be used for a plateless build and supports both hull-style mounting as well as bottom mounting.

-check out _obabo's other amazing cases here: https://connellybruun.wixsite.com/portfolio/portfolio-collections/my-portfolio/mechanical-keyboard-designs
+check out _obabo's other amazing case designs here: https://github.com/m0110

 ## Todo